hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Read Replicas need to be the same state as the primary instance (encypted or not)
 	- An Encrypted snapshot requires a new destination region KMS CMK to be copied to a new region
 	- [For more details](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.Encryption.html)
+- Encryption in Transit:
+	- Data in transit is encrypted for asynchronous replication of read-replicas in different regions
  </details>

  <details>